Friday, November 30, 2007

 Don't throw away the laptop package (box), accompanying documentation (user guide, warranty card), media (software CDs or DVDs), and accessories.
 If the laptop breaks and you decide to sell it, you may get a better offer if it's in good cosmetic condition and comes with all items in the original package.

 Overheating causes many laptop problems.
-To avoid overheating, use a laptop cooling pad (you should be able to find one on sale for around $10).
+To avoid overheating, use a laptop cooling pad, which you should be able to find one on sale for around $10 (read this tip).

 Additional references: